SamuelBrand1/RenewalExamples/RenewalBirch/README.md

 At each observation every inner filter steps once, which increments their log-weight and therefore the log-weight of their θ-particle.
 When resampling-move in the outer filter occurs the θ-particles are resampled (lazy-copying their inner filters) and **PMMH-rejuvenated** with the MH move which runs a fresh inner filter over the data so far.
-The fresh run of the inner filters is what makes SMC² slower than the fully on-line self-organising RW approach, however, it avoids degeneracy better than the self-organising RW approach because the likelihood ratio new hyperparameter proposals to their old value are unbiasedly estimated by rerunning the full inner filter.
+The fresh run of the inner filters is what makes SMC² slower than the fully on-line self-organising RW approach, however, it avoids degeneracy better than the self-organising RW approach because the likelihood of each new hyperparameter proposal is unbiasedly estimated by rerunning the full inner filter (the pseudo-marginal property that keeps the MH move exact).

 By default the MH proposal uses only the per-component variances (`full_cov = false`); dropping the noisy off-diagonal correlations stabilises the move at modest particle counts, while
 `full_cov = true` uses the full Cholesky.